PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

-\item \textbf{No Errors or Violations:} If all assertions pass without runtime errors, the orchestrator considers the pre- and post-patch behaviors consistent under the current oracle. \patchguru then invokes the oracle enhancement phase (\S\ref{sec:approach_enhancement}, Algorithm~\ref{alg:core}, line~7) to further refine the oracle.
-If this phase reaches its iteration limit without detecting inconsistencies, \patchguru terminates and reports consistency between the patch and developer intent.
+\item \emph{No Errors or Violations:} If all assertions pass without runtime errors, the orchestrator considers the pre- and post-patch behaviors consistent under the current oracle. \patchguru then invokes the oracle enhancement phase (\S\ref{sec:approach_enhancement}, Alg.~\ref{alg:core}, line~\ref{alg:line:enhance}) to further refine the oracle.
+If this phase reaches its iteration limit without detecting inconsistencies, \patchguru terminates and reports the comparison program with the validated oracle.

-\item \textbf{Assertion Violations:} If any assertions fail during execution, the orchestrator triggers the self-review phase (\S\ref{sec:approach_review}; Algorithm~\ref{alg:core}, line~10).
+\item \emph{Assertion Violations:} If any assertions fail during execution, the orchestrator triggers the self-review phase (\S\ref{sec:approach_review}; Alg.~\ref{alg:core}, line~\ref{alg:line:review}).
 The self-review process determines whether the violations represent true inconsistencies or false positives that require oracle enhancement.
-Note that \patchguru does not only generate assertions on the post-patch function, but also on the pre-patch function to capture its intended behavior, thus assertion violations can also be raised on pre-patch function.
-However, we assume that the pre-patch function is correct as our goal is to detect bugs introduced by the patch relative to the pre-patch version, thus any assertion violations on the pre-patch function are treated as \emph{reasoning errors} made by the LLM during oracle inference or enhancement, and will be handled in the error repair phase (\S\ref{sec:approach_repair}, Algorithm~\ref{alg:core}, line~16).
-This design enables \patchguru to avoid misinterpreting the behavior of pre-patch function, thereby providing more accurate patch oracles.
+Note that, as \patchguru also generates assertions on the pre-patch function to capture its intended behavior, assertion violations can also be raised on the pre-patch function.
+However, as we assume that the pre-patch function is correct (\S\ref{sec:problem}), any assertion violations on the pre-patch function are treated as \emph{reasoning errors} made by the LLM and handled in the error repair phase (\S\ref{sec:approach_repair}, Alg.~\ref{alg:core}, line~\ref{alg:line:repair}).
+This design enables \patchguru to avoid misinterpreting the behavior of the pre-patch function, thereby providing more accurate patch oracles.